-(1) The company recorded \$3.1 million in transaction-related costs in fiscal year 2022, which included \$2.1 million for a contingent legal fee to settle the working capital settlement agreement in January 2022 and \$1.0 million in other transaction-related costs.
-The Company incurred \$4.2 million in transaction-related costs in the fiscal year 2021, of which \$3.3 million was related to the AECOM Sale Transactions.
+(1) We recorded \$1.6 million in transaction-related costs in the six months ended June 30, 2023.
+We recorded \$3.1 million in transaction-related costs in fiscal year 2022, which included \$2.0 million for a contingent legal fee to settle the working capital settlement agreement in January 2022 and \$1.0 million in other transaction-related costs.
+We incurred \$4.2 million in transaction-related costs in the fiscal year 2021, of which \$3.3 million was related to the AECOM Sale Transactions.